 Q: May I audition in more than one art department?

 A: No. Students audition for one art department only.

 Q: When is the audition?

-A: All Auditions (except Guitar) are Saturday, February 1, 2020 or Saturday, February 8, 2020.
-Guitar Auditions are Friday, January 31, 2020 or Friday, February 7, 2020.
+A: At this time all auditions are TBD.
 Please note that we not able to re-schedule auditions and there are no re-auditions.